josephruiz18101/GameBud/README.md

 # GameBud
-To start the backend api got to/Cd gamer-bud-backend then do node index.js
+To start the backend api got to/Cd gamerbud then do node index.js